 - Updation in KYC Policy of Company

-PO shall, after taking the due approval from the Committee, make the necessary amendments/modifications in the KYC/ AML/ CFT Policy or such other related guidance notes of Company, to be in line with RBI or such other statutory authority’s requirements/updates/ amendments from time to time.
+PO shall, after taking the due approval from the Board, make the necessary amendments/modifications in the KYC/ AML/ CFT Policy or such other related guidance notes of Company, to be in line with RBI or such other statutory authority’s requirements/updates/ amendments from time to time.

 - Consequences of breach/ default

 - The Director, FIU-IND is empowered to impose a fine in case of failure to comply with the obligations of maintenance of records, furnishing information and verifying the identity of the Customers.
 In such case, the amount of fine may vary from Rs.
 10,000 to Rs.
 1,00,000 for each failure.

 - In case the Company is found in contravention of any KYC guideline set out by the RBI specifically, it shall be penalized in terms of Section 58G of the RBI Act, 1934.

 - Given that the regulatory authorities seek to curb the offence of money-laundering wherein it involves any attempt, directly or indirectly, to indulge or knowingly assist or knowingly be a party or be actually involved in any process or activity connected with the proceeds of crime including its concealment, possession, acquisition or use and projecting or claiming it as untainted property, any such concealment or act of disguising the true origins of tainted proceeds so that the proceeds appear to have derived from legitimate origins or constitute legitimate assets, is punishable.
 As such, whoever commits the offence of money-laundering is punishable with rigorous imprisonment for a term which shall not be less than three years, but which may extend to seven years and shall also be liable to fine.